mhafizalfaza/recruitment-frontend-task/README.md

-# Loudly Frontend Task
+# Recruitment - Frontend Task

-This project is addressed to Loudly hiring team to complete the recruitment process of Frontend Developer position at Loudly.
+This project is addressed to Loudly hiring team to complete the recruitment process of Frontend Developer position.

 ## Available Scripts